-We are not saying that psychologists are ignorant about the value or methods of maximum likelihood and structural models, that every behavioral economist uses these methods, or indeed that they are needed for every empirical issue that arises between economists and psychologists.
+We are not saying that psychologists are ignorant about the value or methods of structural maximum likelihood modeling, that every behavioral economist uses these methods, or indeed that they are needed for every empirical issue that arises between economists and psychologists.
 Instead, we are arguing that many needless debates can be efficiently avoided if we share a common statistical language for communication.
 The use of experiments themselves provides a critical building block in developing that common language: if we can resolve differences in procedures then the experimental data itself provides an objective basis for debates over interpretation to be meaningfully joined.1

-1. Elements of the Estimation of Structural Models
+1. Elements of Structural Estimation

-1.1 Estimation of a Structural Model Assuming EUT
+1.1 Structural Estimation Assuming EUT